Nate711/pupper-pi-gen/README.md

 # pi-gen

+## Initial run
+`PRESERVE_CONTAINER=1 CONTINUE=1 CLEAN=1 ./build-docker.sh -c config`

+`PRESERVE_CONTAINER=1`: Don't delete the docker container after building.
+This lets you make quick changes after building the whole thing once.

+`CONTINUE=1`: Continue using your container.

+`CLEAN=1`: IDK

+## Subsequent development runs
+Run `./add_skips.sh` to add files to stages0-4 to tell the builder not to rerun those stages.

+Run `PRESERVE_CONTAINER=1 CONTINUE=1 CLEAN=1 ./build-docker.sh -c config` to only build our stage5 and up.

+If you want to remove the skip files, run `./remove_skips.sh` so you can build the whole image fresh.

+## Overview

 Tool used to create Raspberry Pi OS images, and custom images based on Raspberry Pi OS, which was in turn derived from the Raspbian project.